Raj-11-Bag/lidar-obstacle-avoidance-ir-sim/README.md

 This project demonstrates a simple LiDAR-based obstacle avoidance algorithm implemented in the IR-SIM robotics simulator.

-The robot dynamically adjusts its speed and steering based on distance measurements from a 2D LiDAR sensor.
+The robot dynamically adjusts its speed and steering based on the distance measurements from a 2D LiDAR sensor.

 ## Demo